rafid29mehda/IELTS-Study-Bot/Writing/Task 2/Trends.md

 ## Common Sentences
 1. **Whether** women should be allowed to serve in the military **has become a subject of debate in recent years.**
+2. **In today's rapidly evolving world**, the question of whether / **The advent of digital technology** raises the question of whether
-2. **There is a growing concern / debate / issue over** whether women should be allowed to serve in the military, which has sparked many discussions.
+3. **There is a growing concern / debate / issue about** whether women should be allowed to serve in the military, which has sparked many discussions in recent years.
-3. **While there are arguments in favor of banning** single-use plastics, **there are also** several counterpoints to consider. **In this essay, I will examine** both sides of the argument before offering my own opinion.
+4. **While there are arguments in favor of banning** single-use plastics, **there are also** several counterpoints to consider. **In this essay, I will examine** both sides of the argument before offering my own opinion.
-4. **One of the main arguments in favor of using** public transportation is that (its proponents believe it is an) it helps reduce traffic congestion.
+5. **One of the main arguments in favor of using** public transportation is that (its proponents believe it is an) it helps reduce traffic congestion.
+6. **Furthermore,** globalization **not only fosters** cultural exchange **but also promotes** economic interdependence among nations.
-5. On the other hand, the advocates of public transportation **emphasize** how it helps reduce traffic congestion. / **highlight** its role in reducing traffic congestion.
+7. On the other hand, the advocates of public transportation **emphasize** how it helps reduce traffic congestion. / **highlight** its role in reducing traffic congestion.
+8. **In contrast,** traditional methods of education **prioritize** face-to-face interaction, **which fosters** deeper understanding and collaboration among students.
+9. **One significant factor contributing to the rise in unemployment rates is** the rapid advancement of technology, **which has led to** job automation in many industries.
+10. **Another key factor to consider** is the role of education in addressing social inequalities, **as it** empowers individuals with the knowledge and skills needed to succeed.
+11. **Evidence from recent studies indicates that** excessive screen time contributes to mental health issues, **particularly** among adolescents.
-6. **In addition,** excessive TV viewing **can result in** obesity **as** kids are inactive **and** tend to eat junk food **while** watching TV.
+12. **In addition,** excessive TV viewing **can result in** obesity **as** kids are inactive **and** tend to eat junk food **while** watching TV.
+13. **From my perspective, although there are valid concerns regarding** the environmental costs of urbanization, **the benefits far outweigh the drawbacks in terms of** economic growth and improved living standards.
+14. **In conclusion, while there are valid arguments on both sides,** it is clear that the advantages of adopting renewable energy sources **outweigh** the potential drawbacks.
+15. The **governments should take proactive steps to address** climate change **in order to** safeguard future generations.
+16. **It is essential for authorities / policymakers to enforce strict regulations** on deforestation to preserve ....
+17. **By implementing these measures,** society can **pave the way for** a more equitable and prosperous future.

+## Sentence Starting

+1. Taking everything into account, ....
+2. It is widely acknowledged that the ....
+3. In conclusion, although there are numerous advantages to working from home, some experts argue that ....
+4. In conclusion, despite the challenges associated with renewable energy sources, many experts believe that ....
+5. Educational institutions must incorporate ....
+6. Businesses should adopt
+7. Communities should engage in

 ## 1. Introducing the Topic (Setting the Context)
 **When to use**: To paraphrase the essay prompt in the introduction, clearly stating the topic without copying the question.